 Reliaable Developers aims to provide solutions to every concern on purchase of immovable property in India.
 Here’s a compiled legal information of the Reserve Bank of India (RBI) Guidelines that would help you invest in immovable properties in India.

-The Foreign Exchange Management Act, 1999 (FEMA) empowers the Reserve Bank to frame regulations to prohibit, restrict or regulate the acquisition or transfer of immovable property in India by persons resident outside India.
-The regulations governing acquisition and transfer of immovable property in India are notified under Notification No. FEMA 21/2000-RB dated May 3, 2000, as amended from time to time.
+The Foreign Exchange Management Act, 1999 (FEMA) empowers the Reserve Bank to frame regulations to prohibit, restrict or regulate the acquisition or transfer of immovable property in India by persons residing outside India.
+The regulations governing acquisition and transfer of immovable property in India are notified under Notification No. FEMA 21 / 2000-RB dated May 3, 2000, as amended from time to time.
 These restrictions do not apply to acquisition or transfer of immovable property in India by a person resident outside India on a lease not exceeding five years.

-As per section 6(5) of FEMA, a person resident outside India can hold, own, transfer or invest in any immovable property situated in India if such property was acquired, held or owned by him/ her when he/ she was resident in India or inherited from a person resident in India.
+As per section 6(5) of FEMA, a person residing outside India can hold, own, transfer or invest in any immovable property situated in India if such property was acquired, held or owned by him / her when he / she was residing in India or inherited from a person residing in India.

 A PIO resident outside India can acquire by way of purchase any immovable property (other than agricultural land/ plantation property / farm house) in India.